imgurbot12/cli/README.md

 ## Installation

-Make sure you have a working Go environment.
-Go version 1.2+ is supported.
-[See the install instructions for Go](http://golang.org/doc/install.html).
+Make sure you have a working Python environment.
+Python version 2.7.6+ is supported.
+[See the install instructions for Python](https://docs.python.org/3/using/index.html).

 To install cli, simply run:
 ```